 The person with thrifty habits has the potential of retiring wealthy, or at least better off than the non-thrifty one.
 By avoiding the bad habits of excessive materialism, a cash savings develops.
 The cash saved is invested for times of future needs and in good times will generate dividend growth and capital gains.
 This requires no more knowledge and expertise than owning shares in an ETF fund representing the total market of quality shares of stock.
 This is normal conservative investing.
 It is not gambling when held for long time periods.

 When the Rule of 72 is applied it is easy to estimate how fast one’s savings may appreciate over time.
-Simply divide the number 72 by the interest rate expected.
+Simply divide the number 72 by the expected annual percentage gain.
 This tells the number of years required for the investment to Double in value.
 For example, a 10% annual rate will result in a doubling in 7.2 years; A 7.2% rate will require ten years to double in value.
 It is easy to see the enormous value in starting to save and invest at an early age.
 If you start a smart investment plan at age 20, expect to retire wealthy.

 Try to save 20% of your earnings when young and maybe only 10% when older, depending largely upon your circumstances (See Note below).
 Your savings will grow by the power of compounding interest.
 For example, by saving $250 a month for ten years, your nest egg will grow to $50,000. … One dollar will grow to 128 dollars after only seven cycles of compounded doubling.